antonjan/webpredict/README.md

 4) php
 5) google map key
 6) git
+# Usage

-Run predict in server mode udp port 1210 sudo predict -S
+Run predict in server mode on udp port 1210 ( u mite have to setup your ground station details the first time) sudo predict -s
+Then clone this repository in your apache web directory  /var/www/html/ Then take your browser to http://localhost/webpredict